The Case for Reconsidering Offering Payroll Servicesby

-Large automated payroll companies, which predate the Internet, have spent years convincing accountants that offering payroll services is too risky and low margin for them to handle, because for them it would be a tedious, manual process.
+Large automated payroll and HR solutions companies, which predate the Internet, have spent years convincing accountants that offering payroll services is too risky and low margin for them to handle, because for them it would be a tedious, manual process.
 It has also simply been too costly.
 This is not so anymore.

 Accountants have gained the power to automate payroll for their small business clients, and because a company’s taxes are intertwined with its payroll obligations, it only makes sense for accountants to manage payroll for their clients as well.
 Offering an expanded portfolio of services brings in new revenue streams for accounting firms.